-- Significant proportions of the UK population are at risk from flooding, although the degree of risk varies. - Sea levels are rising, with worst case scenarios of a 1.9m increase in sea level by 2100 (with up to 0.76m more likely).
+- Some 15% of UK properties are at risk from flooding (surface water, river or coastal), although the degree of risk varies. - The UK Climate Change Risk Assessment 2017: Projections of future flood risk projected that the number of residential properties exposed to flooding more frequently than 1:75 years (on average) increases from 860,000 today to between 1.2 million and 1.7 million properties in 2080, depending on the scenario considered. - Sea levels are rising, with worst case scenarios of a 1.9m increase in sea level by 2100 (with up to 0.76m more likely).
 The south and east of England will experience the greatest effective increases, due to the effects of post-glacial rebalancing. - Many coastal sites (especially in the south and east of the country) are already prone to erosion, due to their underlying geology, coupled with rising sea levels and increased storm intensity.
 Increasing development pressures on and around the coastal environment (often accompanied by coastal engineering projects such as sea defences) are conflicting with the need for their effective management in the face of climate change.
-Shoreline Management Plans (in England and Wales) are taking a long-term view of coastal change by identifying sustainable management approaches for up to the next 100 years. - ► Flood risk presents a significant planning issue in the development of major infrastructure projects, both in terms of potential direct impacts on the project itself and indirect impacts associated with works (such as increased run-off).
+Shoreline Management Plans (in England and Wales) are taking a long-term view of coastal change by identifying sustainable management approaches for up to the next 100 years. - Flood risk presents a significant planning issue in the development of major infrastructure projects, both in terms of potential direct impacts on the project itself and indirect impacts associated with works (such as increased run-off).